Firefly Lane

-Firefly Lane is an American drama streaming television series created by Maggie Friedman for Netflix.
+Firefly Lane is an American drama television series created by Maggie Friedman for Netflix.
 The series is based on the novel of the same name by Kristin Hannah.
 The series premiered on February 3, 2021, and navigates the lives of two teenage girls in the 1970s, all the way through to their adulthood in the mid 2000s.
 In May 2021, the series was renewed for a second season.
-In October 2022, it was announced that the second season will be its final season and will consist of 16 episodes, split into two parts.
-The first part of the second season was released on December 2, 2022, and the second part is set to be released on April 27, 2023.
+In October 2022, it was announced that the second season would be its final season and would consist of 16 episodes, split into two parts.
+The first part of the second season was released on December 2, 2022, and the second part was released on April 27, 2023.

+Premise

+Firefly Lane follows the friendship and bond between two women from the Seattle area, Kate Mularkey and Tallulah "Tully" Hart, from when they become neighbors at age 14 on a street named Firefly Lane, through the decades until their 40s, through the ups and downs of their lives.